Next Steps and Information for Enrolled Students

 After You Arrive On Campus

-On Thursday, May 18 at 5:00 p.m., we will host a virtual welcome webinar to review the Next Steps and Information for Enrolled Students, as well as SAIC's evolving COVID-19 protocols.
-Register today to participate and receive the recording.
+• In May we will host a virtual welcome webinar to review the Next Steps and Information for Enrolled Students.
+Details and a link to register for the webinar are coming soon.
 An orientation video will be emailed to students and families in the week prior to arriving on campus.

-The School of the Art Institute of Chicago is committed to providing opportunities for full participation in all programs for students with disabilities, including Continuing Studies students and Students At Large.
+• The School of the Art Institute of Chicago is committed to providing opportunities for full participation in all programs for students with disabilities, including Continuing Studies students and Students At Large.
 Disabled students should first contact the Disability and Learning Resource Center (DLRC) to request reasonable accommodations.
 To plan for the most effective accommodations, we ask that you contact the DLRC at least two weeks before the start date for your course.
-For more detailed information about the DLRC and the accommodations process, see https://www.saic.edu/life-at-saic/wellness-center/disability.
-The DLRC can be reached by phone at 312-499-4278 or email dlrc@saic.edu.

 Security guards are stationed at the entrance of all SAIC buildings 24 hours a day.
 All students must show their ARTICard to access campus buildings.